 Module 7.
 How to write a good qualitative paper

-The following is a list of other useful resources available on the Internet.
+The following is a list of other useful resources.

 The Economist Style Guide (has useful tips on correct use of words and punctuation)